Please feel free to comment on my review.

 This Short Trip audio was released as a free gift as part of a book series called ‘Doctor Who: The Complete History’.
 I had to subscribe online to this book series in order to get this Short Trip audio, as I’m a huge fan of Sarah Sutton and Nyssa.
 I couldn’t wait for the CD to come in the post and was so pleased to have it.

 I remember Sarah mentioning she was doing ‘The Toy’ short trip at the ‘Valiant 2015’ convention in Sheffield, March 2015.
 After enjoying ‘The King of the Dead’ Short Trip audio, also narrated by Sarah, I couldn’t wait for ‘The Toy’ to be released.
 I was surprised when it came out as a special release.

 I received this CD when it came with issues #4 and #5 of ‘Doctor Who: The Complete History’ in October 2015.
-I was so happy to receive the CD that I could wait to listen to it when I got the chance to hear it in the evening.
+I was so happy to receive the CD that I couldn’t wait to listen to it.
+I luckily got the chance to hear it in the evening.
 Sarah’s voice was so reassuring to listen to and I enjoyed Nyssa’s story in it.

 This story took a number of listens for me.
 I liked the story making references to Nyssa’s past on Traken and some of it in a surreal version of Gallifrey.
 I wondered what was going on and how Nyssa came to be on Gallifrey.
 I don’t claim to fully understand the story, but it was engaging to listen to.

 I’ve had the CD cover of ‘The Toy’ signed by Sarah Sutton at the ‘Science of the Time Lords’ event in Leicester, January 2016.
 I told Sarah how much I enjoyed this Short Trip with her narrating it.
 Sarah remarked that I like her in anything and suggested I should be her agent which pleased me very much.